CMSgov/bluebutton-web-server/docker-compose/readme.md

 To begin developing locally, internal software engineers will need to obtain and copy the `bb2-local-client` certificate files in to the `docker-compose/certstore` location to support the connection to the BFD FHIR server.

-To enable usage of the SLSx TEST env locally, do the following.
-Skip if using MSLS.
+To enable usage of the SLSx TEST environment locally, do the following.
+Skip if using MSLS (mock service) mode.

   * Sign in to Keybase and have the /keybase file system mounted.
   * Source the BFD prod-sbx hashing and SLSx TEST credentials ENV variables in to your shell: